-During the two last years, an initiative supported by the MAVA Foundation was launched jointly by regional organisations (GFCM, SPA/RAC, ACCOBAMS, BirdLife International,

-MEDASSET) to assess the extent and impact of bycach on threatened or endangered species (cetacean, turtles, birds, etc.).
-The Project covers three Mediterranean Countries (Morocco, Tunisia and Turkey).
+During the two last years, an initiative supported by the MAVA Foundation was launched jointly by regional organisations (GFCM, SPA/RAC, ACCOBAMS, BirdLife International, MEDASSET) to assess the extent and impact of bycatch on threatened or endangered species (cetacean, turtles, birds, etc.).
+The Project covers three Mediterranean Countries (Morocco, Tunisia and Turkey), while expected outcomes, including the ones facilitated by regional output tools, would benefit the whole Mediterranean region on this field.